FastRabbitON/VisualResolutionTest/README.md

  1. After open program there will be main screen with options:
   ![Alt text](https://github.com/FastRabbitON/FastRabbitON/blob/main/MainScreenVis.png "MainScreen")
  2. Change the option that you are intrested in and click **Start** button
- 3. On screen will appear two shapes one after the other, you must answer if they were in the same position
+ 3. On screen will appear two shapes one after another, you must answer if they were in the same position
  4. After all rounds will appear **Save Results** button, click it to save your results in excel
  5. **Stop** button reset everything and allow you back to main screen with options